EmployTest Logo

 When Should You Conduct Reference Checks?

-Reference checks usually happen after initial resume screening and conducting assessment tests and interviews.
-The candidate’s skills and experience should already be clear by this stage, but a reference check becomes a way to validate your assumptions.
+Reference checks usually happen after initial resume screening and conducting pre employment assessment tests and interviews.
+The candidate’s skills and experience should already be clear by this stage, but an employment reference check becomes a way to validate your assumptions.

 After interviewing candidates, let them know your plan to check with their references.
-While you may already feel they’re the right fit for the role post-interview, a reference check can help you feel more confident about your decision.
+While you may already feel they’re the right fit for the role post-interview, an employment reference check can help you feel more confident about your decision.

 Tips for Conducting a Reference Check